 Best Villages in Burgundy

-1.Cluny: Cluny has a marvelous reputation as it keeps the remains of a Benedictine Abbey founded in 910.
+Cluny has a marvelous reputation as it keeps the remains of a Benedictine Abbey founded in 910.
 That was the most massive building in the Christian world at the time, representing a center of the religious order, but was majorly destroyed in French Revolution.

-2. Vezelay: As it seems, Vezelay is one of France’s and Europe’s prettiest villages, with Basilique Ste-Madeleine, claimed to house relics of Mary Magdalene, situated there.
+As it seems, Vezelay is one of France’s and Europe’s prettiest villages, with Basilique Ste-Madeleine, claimed to house relics of Mary Magdalene, situated there.
 The village remained intact of modern times, with many medieval roads, 16th and 17th-century houses and fairy-like courtyards.
 It is listed as UNESCO World Heritage Site.

-3. Pommard — Pommard is a small village most popular for numerous vineyards.
+Pommard is a small village most popular for numerous vineyards.
 With 18th-century church characterizing the place, it offers absolute dream for all relaxed-vacation lovers.
 It should be a village of choice for all wine enthusiast and those who want to learn all about this precious beverage.

-4. Meursault — This (quite large for Burgundy standards) village represents a vibrant area in a somewhat sleepy Cote d’Or.
+This (quite large for Burgundy standards) village represents a vibrant area in a somewhat sleepy Cote d’Or.
 What drives people here is the fact that Meursault is famous for white wine production and many tourists come during the Paulée de Meursault in November.

-5. Chateauneuf–en–Auxois — is a hilltop village actively visited by tourists and therefore listed as one of the most famous in Cote d’Or.
+A hilltop village actively visited by tourists and therefore listed as one of the most famous in Cote d’Or.
 With 12th century chateau and such positioning, it is a fairy-like place that offers bliss.